kxr/kxr.github.io/_posts/2016-07-07-aws-certified-solutions-architech-professional-preparation-notes.md

 - Spot instances can be launched with a guarentee of upto 6 hours runtime (Block duration).
 - ELB supports IPv6.
 Each Elastic Load Balancer has an associated IPv4, IPv6, and dualstack (both IPv4 and IPv6) DNS name, However, IPv6 is not supported in VPC at this time.
 - ELB supports AMIs from AWS Marketplace but not from Amazon DevPay site.
+- You can't merge placement groups.
+Instead, you must terminate the instances in one placement group, and then relaunch those instances into the other placement group.
+- When launching an instance you can specify the ENI to attach to the instance for both the primary (eth0) and additional elastic network interfaces.

 ## Simple Storage Service (S3)